-Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check p.
-17-20 Grade Level (s): 9-12
+Course #: 517000 Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page Grade Level (s): 9-12

 Description: This course will enhance student's understanding of published material in the 21st century.
 The course will focus on project based learning with the overall objective for the students to develop a yearbook publication.
 Students will benefit from the understanding of graphic design, writing skills and the basics of journalism.